Cope rearrangement: Mechanism

 The Cope rearrangement is the prototypical example of a concerted sigmatropic rearrangement.
 It is classified as a [3,3]-sigmatropic rearrangement with the Woodward–Hoffmann symbol [π2s+σ2s+π2s] and is therefore thermally allowed.
 It is sometimes useful to think of it as going through a transition state energetically and structurally equivalent to a diradical, although the diradical is not usually a true intermediate (potential energy minimum).
 The chair transition state illustrated here is preferred in open-chain systems (as shown by the Doering-Roth experiments).
 However, conformationally constrained systems like cis-1,2-divinyl cyclopropanes can undergo the rearrangement in the boat conformation.

-It is currently generally accepted that most Cope rearrangements follows an allowed concerted route through a Hückel aromatic transition state and a diradical intermediate is not formed.
+It is currently generally accepted that most Cope rearrangements follow an allowed concerted route through a Hückel aromatic transition state and that a diradical intermediate is not formed.
 However, the concerted reaction can often be asynchronous and electronically perturbed systems may have considerable diradical character at the transition state.
 A representative illustration of the transition state of the Cope rearrangement of the electronically neutral hexa-1,5-diene is presented below.
 Here one can see that the two π-bonds are breaking while two new π-bonds are forming, and simultaneously the σ-bond is breaking while a new σ-bond is forming.
 In contrast to the Claisen rearrangement, Cope rearrangements without strain release or electronic perturbation are often close to thermally neutral, and may therefore reach only partial conversion due to an insufficiently favorable equilibrium constant.
 In the case of hexa-1,5-diene, the rearrangement is degenerate (the product is identical to the starting material), so K = 1 by necessity.

 In asymmetric dienes one often needs to consider the stereochemistry, which in the case of pericyclic reactions, such as the Cope rearrangement, can be predicted with the Woodward–Hoffmann rules and consideration of the preference for the chair transition state geometry.